Last updated July 2026

 Where is the Omaka Aviation Heritage Centre?

-At 14 Rosina Corlett Lane, Omaka, Blenheim — at Omaka Aerodrome, about 5 km from central Blenheim.
+At 14 Rosina Corlett Lane, Omaka, Blenheim, at Omaka Aerodrome, approximately 5 km from central Blenheim.

 What are the opening hours?